Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: Introduction

+Our motivations mainly come from the connection between integrable two-degree of freedom Hamiltonian systems and the spectrum of related quantum systems.
 Let $M$ be $\RM^4$ or, more generally, a 4-dimensional symplectic manifold.
 If a two-degree of freedom Hamiltonian system, given by a Hamiltonian $H\in\Cinf(M)$, is integrable in the classical Liouville sense, then it is well known that most of the dynamics takes place on invariant tori of dimension 2.
 On each such torus $\Lambda$, the motion is particularly simple: in suitable angle coordinates $(\theta_1,\theta_2)$ on $\Lambda$, the Hamiltonian vector field $\ham{H}$ is constant:

 This is the content of the classical action-angle theorem (see for instance~\cite{duistermaat} and the references therein).
-The direction in $\RM P^1$ given by the frequency vector $w:=(\alpha_1,\alpha_2)$ is called the rotation number.
+The direction in $\RP^1$ given by the frequency vector $w:=(\alpha_1,\alpha_2)$ is called the \emph{rotation number}.
 If $w$ is rational (by this we mean that $\alpha_1$ and $\alpha_2$ are linearly dependent over $\QM$), then the trajectory of the Hamiltonian system on $\Lambda$ is periodic.
 On the contrary, when $w$ is irrational, this trajectory is dense on $\Lambda$.
 Thus, the knowledge of $w$ gives important information on the nature of the dynamics.
 Understanding the variation of $w$ is also crucial for the study of perturbations of $H$, via the various ``KAM'' theorems~(see for instance the review article~\cite{poeschel-lecture-kam}).